kallepakarinen/wp-disable-deprecated-messages/README.md

 # wp-disable-deprecated-messages
-remove depecated message from debud.log
+remove depecated message from debug.log

+Install this inside wordpress mu-plugins folder

+## add deprecated messages t your own file
+uncomment this function set_error_handler('custom_error_handler'); and notifications are saved in their own file in the wp-content folder. file name is deprecated.log.